NEW: Roma woman says couple in Greece didn't try to keep girl hidden from community

 “There is no such thing as a tip too small,” said Bradley, whose hopes were raised despite the apparent disparity in age between their missing daughter and Maria.

-A federal law enforcement official said the FBI is working with Greek authorities to determine whether the girl could be Lisa Irwin.
+“I am not sure there are enough similarities between the girls,” a federal law enforcement official said.
+Still, the official added, the FBI is working with Greek authorities to determine whether the girl could be Lisa Irwin.

 A top official with the National Center for Missing & Exploited Children in Virginia said the center works with law enforcement groups to collect data, biometrics information and DNA that can be used to compare with samples from Maria.

-"Frankly, right now ... it does not appear that this may be any of our children.
-But again we want to confirm one way or the other," said Robert Lowery, the senior executive director of the organization's missing children division.
+“Frankly, right now … it does not appear that this may be any of our children.
+But again we want to confirm one way or the other,” Robert Lowery, the senior executive director of the organization’s missing children division, said.